noi-techpark/odh-docs/source/howto/mobility/getstarted.rst

 used to extract data from the Open Data Hub's datasets and allow to incrementally refine the data retrieved.
 They are:

+#. :literal:`/v2/` gives the list of the Open Data Hub's entry points,
+   that is, the possible representations of the data contained in the datasets. to be used in the next methods.
+See :ref:`the details below <representation-types>`.

+   .. versionadded:: 2020-June API method to retrieve the list of
+      dataset's entry point.

+#. :literal:`/v2/{representation}/` shows all the StationTypes
+   available, that is, all the sources that provided data to the Open Data Hub.

+   .. versionadded:: 2020-June API method to retrieve the list of all
+      stationTypes available.

 #. :literal:`/v2/{representation}/{stationTypes}` returns data about
-   the stations themselves, including metadata associated with it, and data about its parent stations.
+   the stations themselves, including metadata associated with each, and data about its parent stations, if any.
 #. :literal:`/v2/{representation}/{stationTypes}/{dataTypes}`.
 In
-   addition to the data of the previous call, it contains the data types defined in the dataset and the most recent measurement.
+   addition to the data of the previous call, it contains the data types defined in the dataset.
+#. :literal:`/v2/{representation}/{stationTypes}/{dataTypes}/latest`.
+In
+   addition to all the data retrieved by the previous call, this call retrieves also the most recent measurement.
 This method is especially suited for real time retrieval of data.

+   .. versionadded:: 2020-June API method to retrieve the list of
+      latest/real time measurements

 #. :literal:`/v2/{representation}/{stationTypes}/{dataTypes}/{from}/{to}`.
-   All the data retrieved by the previous method, but limited to a given historical interval (:literal:`from` ... :literal:`to`)
+   All the data retrieved by method #3, but limited to a given historical interval (:literal:`from` ... :literal:`to`)

+.. _representation-types:

 These methods introduce another facility made available by the API v2: the type of `representation`: each result set can be reproduced as a